1st Parachute Brigade (United Kingdom): North Africa

 In November 1942, the brigade now commanded by Brigadier Edwin Flavell, was detached from 1st Airborne Division, to take part in Operation Torch, the Allied landings in French North Africa.

 On 11 November, the first major British parachute landing was made by the 3rd Parachute Battalion, which without its 'A' Company, flew from England via Gibraltar in a fleet of American piloted Douglas Dakotas.
-Their objective, the airfield at Bone, turned out to be deserted and was secured with no opposition.
+Their objective, the airfield at Bône, turned out to be deserted and was secured with no opposition.
 No. 6 Commando and a flight of RAF Spitfires reinforced the battalion later the same day.
 The following day the rest of the brigade who had travelled by sea arrived at Algiers.
 During the next airborne mission on 16 November, the 1st Parachute Battalion secured an important road junction near Souk el Arba, 90 mi west of Tunis then the next day ambushed a German convoy and were involved in several small battles.
 The Commanding Officer (CO) Lieutenant Colonel James Hill was wounded attacking an Italian position and replaced by his second-in-command, Alastair Pearson.